-I am looking forward to another exciting year in Gordon School’s theater program!
+Welcome back to another exciting year for Gordon School’s theater program!
 Every student is encouraged to participate in theater in some form, and we strive to create a safe place of belonging for all students.
-The following is an overview of opportunities for this school year.
+The following details the opportunities.

-Afterschool theater is available to students in third to eighth grade, and enrichments include theater classes for younger children nearly every season.
-Everyone who is interested is included; all who would like a part are cast.
+After school theater is available to students in third to eighth grade, and enrichments include theater classes for younger children nearly every season.
+Everyone who is interested is included.
+All who would like a part are cast.
 Each child's contribution to the whole is honored, and every student from fourth grade on is given at least one 'spotlight' moment (lines, solos, stage business, and so on).
-As always, behind-the-scenes work on set and technical crew is creative, celebrated, and child-driven.
+Behind-the-scenes work on set and technical crew is creative, celebrated, and child-driven.

 Each participant will sign a commitment statement at the beginning of each production, underscoring the belief that participation is a privilege, and specifying expectations of conduct.
 Accordingly, please know that respectful behavior, seriousness of purpose, and positive group dynamics are valued above all else—while operating within a joyful atmosphere of some autonomy.
-Rehearsals run for a period of between six and nine weeks in each of the three seasons, and students are expected to maintain a committed presence throughout the period.
+Rehearsals run for a period of between six and nine weeks in each of the three seasons, and students are expected to maintain a committed presence throughout.

-Third and fourth graders are invited to be part of a musical play, to be performed in the spring this year: the performance will be in May, with rehearsals beginning in March.
-We will rehearse two days a week, Monday and Wednesday, with some added days for fourth grade only.
-Rehearsals run from dismissal until 5:00 PM until two weeks before the production, when rehearsals run until 5:30 PM.
+Third and fourth graders are invited to be part of a musical play, to be performed in the winter this year: the performance will be in February, with rehearsals beginning in January.
+We will rehearse two days a week, Tuesday and Thursday, with some added days for fourth grade only.
+Rehearsals run from dismissal until 5:00pm until two weeks before the production, when rehearsals run until 5:30pm.

-A play in the fall and a musical in the winter are available to middle schoolers; additionally, in-school elective classes in theater and dance are available to seventh and eighth grades.
-Middle School students may participate in the after school fall play while playing a Gordon sport, but cannot participate in basketball and the musical due to the overlap of the seasons.
-G-Notes and the competitive robotics teams are not a conflict for any of the theater experiences.
-Middle School generally rehearses Monday through Friday with not all actors called for every rehearsal; rehearsals run from dismissal until 5:00 PM until two weeks before the production, when rehearsals run until 5:30 PM.
+A play in the fall and a musical in the spring are open to middle schoolers; additionally, in-school elective classes in theater and dance are available to seventh and eighth grades.
+Middle School students may participate in the after school fall play while playing a Gordon sport, but cannot participate in spring sports and the musical due to the overlap of the seasons.
+Middle School generally rehearses Monday through Friday with not all actors called for every rehearsal; rehearsals run from dismissal until 5:00pm until two weeks before the production, when rehearsals run until 5:30pm.

-Eighth grade is also invited to participate in the leadership opportunity provided by the Arts Council, which runs two movie nights and four open-mic style No Fear Friday events.
+Eighth grade is also invited to participate in the leadership opportunity provided by the Arts Council, which runs movie nights and open-mic style No Fear Friday events.
 All of Middle School is invited to sign up to share any style of performance at a No Fear Friday.
-In the past students have played instruments, given dance exhibits, told jokes, shared skits or original songs, and performed with various styles of bands.
+In the past students have played instruments, given dance exhibits, told jokes, shared skits and original songs.
 These informal evenings run about ninety minutes, and pizza is available.

 Gordon Summer Theater